George Edwards (American football): Minnesota Vikings

 On January 16, 2014, Edwards was hired by the Minnesota Vikings to be their defensive coordinator under first-year head coach, Mike Zimmer.
 Edwards and Zimmer had previously worked together from 1998 to 2000 for the Dallas Cowboys on defense.

 The Vikings defense allowed 21.4 points per game in 2014, ranked 11th in the NFL.

 Edwards improved the Vikings defense in 2015, as they allowed just 18.9 points per game, ranked 5th in the NFL.

 Dallas Cowboys

 On January 24, 2020, Edwards was hired by the Dallas Cowboys to become their Senior Defensive Assistant under Mike Nolan as Defensive Coordinator and head coach Mike McCarthy.

 Edwards was among five Cowboys coaches let go at the conclusion of the 2022 season.

 Tampa Bay Buccaneers

-On February 21, 2023, the Tampa Bay Buccaneers hired Edwards as their outside linebackers coach.
+On February 21, 2023, the Tampa Bay Buccaneers hired Edwards as their outside linebackers coach under head coach, Todd Bowles.
 In 2025, he was promoted to defensive pass game coordinator.